 South Carolina is enriched by its legacy of landscape architecture.
-Our state has one of the oldest traditional “designed landscapes” in America: a plantation garden at Middleton Place.
+Our state has one of the oldest traditional “designed landscapes” in America: a plantation garden at Middleton Place near Charleston.
 This cultural landscape, a National Historic Landmark, was created in 1741, more than a century before Frederic Law Olmsted designed New York’s Central Park.
 The Middleton Place garden followed the rational design principles employed by André Le Nôtre at Vaux-le-Vicomte and the Palace of Versailles in France.
 In the twentieth century, South Carolina has been home to distinguished projects in landscape architecture such as the Sea Pines resort development at Hilton Head Island and Greenville’s Main Street designed by National Medal of Arts recipient Lawrence Halprin.
-Clemson carries these rich landscape architectural traditions into the twenty-first century to eet today’s critical challenges: America’s aging population and changing social needs, post-industrial towns and economic development, climate change, food crisis, urbanization and sustainability.
+Clemson carries these rich landscape architectural traditions into the twenty-first century to meet today’s critical challenges: economic revitalization of our post-industrial towns; America’s youth culture, aging population and changing social needs; climate change, social equity and human resilience; food crisis, obesity and active healthy communities; globalization, technological advances, urbanization and sustainability.

 Like our peers in the allied professions who work in the built and natural environments, the discipline of landscape architecture is constantly challenged by rapid changes in technology and the globalization of design.
-Our response to these challenges builds on the strengths of the DoLA faculty and students, our local and global involvement, and South Carolina’s landscape heritage that also includes agriculture, also known as “working” or “productive landscapes”.
-Our goals are to build on our design legacy and advocate for design that is sensitive to the socio-cultural, ecological and aesthetic complexity of today’s environment.
-We foster a supportive learning environment where future generations of landscape architects can learn to embrace and adapt to this constantly changing complexity through critical engagement, design and exploration.
-We know landscape architecture can serve as a tool for economic development with adaptive strategies to reinvigorate our communities.
-We believe in the power of landscape architecture and ways it impacts how we live, work, play and thrive.
+Our response to these challenges builds on the strengths of our program, our local and global engagement, and South Carolina’s landscape heritage; it also includes an understanding of agriculture, part of our agrarian realm, known as “working” or “productive landscapes”.
+Our goals are to build on our design legacy and advocate for design that is sensitive to the socio-cultural, agrarian, ecological and aesthetic complexity of today’s environment.
+We are committed to educating future generations of landscape architects that are able to embrace and adapt to this constantly changing complexity through critical engagement, experimentation and exploration.
+We know landscape architecture can serve as a tool for economic development that reinvigorates our communities.
+We believe in the power of landscape architecture and ways it impacts how we live, work, play, and thrive.

 Professor and Founding Chair